How To Identify Toxic Love

 Toxic relationships don't always happen overnight and can range in severity, but sometimes, when the relationship reaches an unreasonable level, the signs can be everywhere.
 One of the most recognizable warning signs that you may be in a toxic relationship may be chronic unhappiness

-Included below are a few other signs you may want to look out for:
+Included below are a few other signs of toxic love:

 • Your partner withholds affection for perceived faults in your behavior.